alexeagleson/docker-node-postgres-template/README.md

 Now obviously we could just... add a catch block (or remove the code entirely), but we are trying to replicate a scenario where you are working with an older codebase and you may not necessarily have those options available to you.

-Let's say for one reason or another this app _must_ be run on Node v15 to work.
+Let's say for one reason or another this app _must_ be run on Node v14 or earlier to work.
 Every developer on the team must be prepared to operate in that environment... but our company also has a new app that runs on Node v17!
 So we need that environment available too.

 And while we're at it, some other tool on version X!
 I only have version Y on my machine!
 Who knows what version the other members of my team are running.
 Or the guy I send the app to for testing.